sgaim/Decision-Tree-Induction-ID3/README.md

 </ID3>

 ```
+Where:
-Where tag 'column-split' points at to the next column to look at and the name of each element is the nominal value.
+   'column-split' tags:	points to the next column name to look at.
+   'SOLUTION' type: 	value reached once entropy

 ### Future Work